ramseylab/ldnh/README.md

 available; which would you like to update?"; in that case, respond `3` (corresponding to "None").

-You may be asked if you wish to install packages from source; respond "no".

 3. If you have updated the `ldnh` package (versus installing it for the first time), you should quit and restart Rstudio; otherwise, just proceed to Step 4 below.